brechtm/rinohtype/doc/quickstart.rst

 project's ``conf.py``.

-If your Sphinx project is already configured for rendering with LaTeX, rinohtype will happily interpret the :confval:`sphinx:latex_documents` and other options for the LaTeX builder.
+If your Sphinx project is already configured for rendering with LaTeX, rinohtype will happily interpret :confval:`sphinx:latex_documents` and other options for the LaTeX builder.
 Otherwise, you need to set the :confval:`rinoh_documents` configuration option::

     rinoh_documents = [('index',            # top-level file (index.rst)